Field Foundation of New York

-The Field Foundation of New York was one of the two organizations that had split off from the original Field Foundation in 1960, the other being the Field Foundation of Illinois.
-The foundation in New York was originally led by Ruth Field, the widow of the first Foundation’s creator Marshall Field III.
-It focused on enacting social change on a more national scale than the Illinois foundation.
-The New York foundation has a history of supporting racial equality, researching hunger in the United States, and improving the lives of those stuck in poverty.
+The Field Foundation of New York was a charitable organization based in New York City.
+It was one of the two organizations that had split off from the original Field Foundation in 1960, the other being the Field Foundation of Illinois.
+The New York foundation focused on enacting social change on a more national scale than did the Illinois foundation; it had a history of supporting racial equality, researching hunger in the United States, and improving the lives of those stuck in poverty.
 It finally spent itself out of existence in 1989.

+History

 Original Field Foundation

-The Field Foundation was originally established by Marshall Field III, the grandson of a well-known Chicago merchant who founded the famous Marshall Field's department store, in 1940.
+The Field Foundation was originally established in 1940 by Marshall Field III, the grandson of a well-known Chicago merchant who founded the famous Marshall Field's department store.
 It was founded in New York to help victims of the Great Depression, and it supported the ideas and methods of the President Roosevelt’s New Deal.
 Its board was composed of various business leaders, social scientists, judges, and scholars.
 The Foundation assisted other organizations supporting social change, civil rights, and child welfare, and also offered grants to groups such as the American Council on Race Relations, Provident Medical Associates in Chicago, and the Research Center for Human Relations in New York.
 By 1949, the Foundation’s assets totaled 11 million dollars and it offered grants of 150,000 dollars per year.

+1960 split

 Field III died in 1956, after which the organization started splitting due to different goals its members had.
 Field’s son Marshall Field IV desired that the organization focus its efforts locally within Chicago, where most of the Foundation’s assets lay.
-Field’s widow Ruth Field wished for the organization to expand its efforts nationally and promote social change.
+Field’s widow, Ruth Field, wished for the organization to expand its efforts nationally and promote social change.

 In 1960, the organization split into the Field Foundation of Illinois and the Field Foundation of New York.

 Accomplishments of the Field Foundation of New York

-Under Hahn
+Maxwell Hahn

 The Field Foundation has a long history with various social movements.
 It was originally directed by Maxwell Hahn, under which it supported racial integration in the South in the 1950s, leading larger foundations after it.
-It was also one of the first supporters of black education campaigns, and focused heavily on child welfare and racial issues under Hahn.
+It was also one of the first supporters of Black education campaigns, and focused heavily on child welfare and racial issues under Hahn.